VysePresident/MafiaBot2/README.md

 -(Logged 6/25/23) - Playerlist is not cleared when using %endgame

+-(Logged 6/25/23) When adding player to game, vote count should note the changed requirements to lynch

 # IN-TESTING-PHASE:
 1) Features, changes, need testing when bot is free: